 The Revolt features a D-Fuse seatpost and D-Fuse handlebar, which thanks to their 'D-shaped' tubing, help absorb shocks and vibrations so that you can ride so you can ride farther, faster and more comfortably.

 Ready to start your new adventure?
-Browse our full range of gravel & adventure bikes - every Giant bike comes with a lifetime warranty, free click & collect or home delivery and 0% finance options over £1499.
+Browse our full range of gravel & adventure bikes - every Giant bike comes with a lifetime warranty, free click & collect or home delivery and 0% finance options for bikes over £1000.

 Keep up to date with all the latest Giant news by following us on Instagram @GiantUK, Twitter @GiantUK or like us on Facebook.
 You can also sign up for our newsletter to receive exclusive access to all the latest offers, news and promotions straight to your inbox.